Rostam-Rad/mediaPlayer/README.md

 # mediaPlayer
-Designed an algorithm for a media player within the stipulated time.
+Designed an algorithm for a media player

 Strengthned understanding of queue's and sorting algorithms.